erikruiter2/ansible_lab/roles/cisco_device_provisioning/README.md

     </td></tr>
 </table>

-The port profiles are specified in the group_vars file of the related group.

-For example the hostvars for the interfaces on a switch can look like:
+The hostvars for the interfaces on a switch can look like following:
 ```
 interfaces:
   Ethernet0/0: